-Balance of all payments is due by May 1, or the camper's spot may be offered to those on the waitlist for that particular session.
-Special payment arrangements can be made by emailing office@avcamp.org and are subject to approval by the Camp Director, but such requests must be received prior to the May 1 deadline.
-All balances will be billed to the camper's parents, regardless of any parish subsidies, so parents are encouraged to ensure that all parish subsidies are paid before the May 1 deadline to avoid losing their camper's spot in the session.
-Included in this fee is a \$50 medical information deposit.
-If medical information is completed by the 1-month deadline, then this deposit will be refunded.
+Balance of all payments is due by April 30, or the camper's spot may be offered to those on the waitlist for that particular session.
+Special payment arrangements can be made by emailing office@avcamp.org and are subject to approval by the Camp Director, but such requests must be received prior to the April 30 deadline.
+All balances will be billed to the camper's parents, regardless of any parish subsidies, so parents are encouraged to ensure that all parish subsidies are paid before the April 30 deadline to avoid losing their camper's spot in the session.
+If medical information is NOT completed by April 30, then the \$50 medical registration fee will not be refunded to the camper's registration.